 You guzzle some more whiskey as you totter along the shore.

 You yank the empty bottle into the ocean.

 Just when you’re about to lunge into the waters, it all becomes calm.
 You are taken aback.

 You wonder what could possibly have made the wildly pulsating water body go calm so immediately.
 Something pops into your mind, it’s a story your granny told you as a little child.
-You remember vividly; She was bathing you in the clothe-bound cubicle that served as the bathroom when she narrated the story to you.
+You remember vividly; She was bathing you in the clothe-bound cubicle that served as the bathroom in Nnewi, when she narrated the story to you.
 You remember her saying that Jesus hollered ‘peace be still’ to a turbulent sea and there was a great calm.

 You shove all the thoughts aside.
 None of it matters- the still waters or the reason for it- all that matters now is that this life of yours is ending for good!